 Contributions should fall within the scope of the journal outlined in the statement of Aim and Scope.

-The journal is published two times in a year: in June and December.
+The journal is published 1 issue per year.
 The publication schedule is strongly followed.

 Article Processing Fee